Does elegance matter when writing computer programs..?

 For that matter, today's Pydon't will be a bit different.
 Usually, I write about using Python's core features to write idiomatic, expressive, elegant Python code.
 In this Pydon't I will share with you why this is important.

-You can now get your copy of the ebook “Pydon'ts – Write elegant Python code” on Gumroad to help support the “Pydon'ts” series of articles 💪.
+You can now get your free copy of the ebook “Pydon'ts – Write elegant Python code” on Gumroad to help support the “Pydon'ts” series of articles 💪.

 Idiomatic code, readable code, “Pythonic” code, elegant code, these are all subjective things.
 That means that whatever I write about these topics will never be 100% consensual.
 In other words, you might disagree.